-The five players who left Chelsea alongside Mohamed Salah in 2016
+The 5 players who left Chelsea alongside Mohamed Salah in 2016

-There’s nothing to really suggest the Egyptian was on the sort of trajectory at Stamford Bridge which would have seen him turn into one of the world’s best by 2021, and his success on Merseyside came via an important stint in Italy.
+There’s nothing to really suggest the Egyptian was on the sort of trajectory at Stamford Bridge that would have seen him turn into one of the world’s best by 2022, and his success on Merseyside came via an important stint in Italy.

 However, this got us thinking about some of the others who left at the same time as Salah.
 Chelsea didn’t exactly suffer immediately, winning the league in 2016-17 after Salah’s exit coincided with the arrivals of N’Golo Kante and Marcos Alonso, among others.